MrBohdan/LearnProject/README.md

 >"One Interface multiple implementations".
 Interfaces cannot be used to create objects.
 All methods, variables static, and final (constant) by default.
 All methods in interface usually have empty methods.
 The subclass should implement all methods from the interface, but each subclass can implement these methods in a different way.
 To access the different method implementation through interface (Ex: MyInterface obj = new Class()).
 Interfaces can be nested in the class then they can be public\private.

-<h4>Enum</h4>
+<h4>Enumeration</h4>

->Enum - a special type of class, with constant/final variables.
+>Class 'Enum' - a special type of class, with constant/final variables.
 There is no way to create a new instance of enum class by using "new".
 Enum class cannot be a superclass and cannot inherit from other classes, but it working the same as usual class, so there can be initialized constructors, methods, and so on.

 <h4>Generics</h4>